 And, with my older brother Billy, I attended lectures in the Carlton Place premises of the Socialist Labour League (later rebranded as the Revolutionary Worker’s Party).
 We joined the Young Socialists and went on paper sales around Glasgow’s pubs, and attended demonstrations in London, the thirteen hour bus journeys there and back providing ample opportunity for discussion of the inequities of the world; the Vietnam War, the American Civil Rights Movement, the decline of true Socialism within the Parliamentary Labour Party.

 And at those London rallies I listened to the interminably long speeches of Gerry Healey and was disturbed by this little man: my very strong gut reaction against him causing me to fall out with others within my group and preventing me from joining the WRP when my brothers did.
-Only years later, in the mid-eighties, did my comrades learn that Healey had used his position of power to intimidate numerous young female party members into sexual relations with him.
+Only years later, in the mid-eighties, did my comrades learn that Healey had used his position of power to coerce numerous young female party members into sexual relations with him.
 By which time both my elder brothers were dead, and glad I was that they were not around to see the disintegration of the organisation to which they had both given so much of their lives.